anubisg1/cisco-vxlan-evpn-ansible/docs/input.rst

                                                  forming peerings with the leafs.

-                                                 It must be in the same range as the IPs configured under the interface defined as router_id in the sectionunderlay.
+                                                 It must be in the same range as the IPs configured under the interface defined as router_id in the section underlay.

 **spines** / :red:`mandatory`                    This option defines a list of spine switches.